dumbCodesOnly/Mvp/replit.md

 ## Recent Changes

+**December 7, 2025:**
+- Added auto-create admin user feature for easier deployment
+  - Admin user is automatically created on first login if ADMIN_EMAIL and ADMIN_PASSWORD env vars are set
+  - No database seeding required for admin access
+  - Works on Render, Replit, and other platforms without needing to run seed scripts

 **December 5, 2025 (Phase 7 - Advanced Features):**
 - Added CSS animations and transitions for better UX
   - Fade-in animations on page load (animate-fade-in, animate-fade-in-up, animate-fade-in-down)